beccam/katakoda-scenarios/java/step2.md

 </br>

-## Up next, we will run a query to select our user back out!
+## Up next, we will run a SELECT query to get our user back out!